MinghanLi/MS-CSC-Rain-Streak-Removal/readme.md

 ================================================================================================

-If you have any questions, please feel free to contact Minghan Li(liminghan@stu.xjtu.edu.cn).
+If you have any questions, please feel free to contact Minghan Li(liminghan0330@gmail.com).